XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 18w59a: Problem viewer update and you can now view problems in contests now!

 - 18w60a: You can now see the submission testset in the status page!

+- 18w61c: You can now submit your program in contest and it will judge!
+But sadly no standings now.